-- In line with 'Working Together to Safeguard Children' and KCSIE 2023, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - promoting the upbringing of children with their birth parents, or otherwise their family network, whenever possible and where this is in the best interests of the child(ren) - o taking action to enable all children to have the best outcomes. - Child protection is part of safeguarding and promoting the welfare of all children and is defined as activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
-This includes harm that occurs inside or outside the home, including online.
+- In line with 'Working Together to Safeguard Children' and KCSIE 2023, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - o providing help and support to meet the needs of children as soon as problems emerge. o protecting children from maltreatment, whether that is within or outside the home, including online. - o preventing impairment of children's mental and physical health or development.
+6 - o ensuring that children grow up in circumstances consistent with the provision of safe and effective care.